 The building was the office of the French Consul as well as his family home.
 If the area was not so busy when this consulate building opened, it was very different in the 1930s as Jacqueline Meyrier, daughter of Consul General Gustave Meyrier ,who was born in Shanghai in 1927 and lived in Shanghai from 1932 to 1936 and from 1945 to 1950.
 As stated in her interview by Didier Pujol, “She remembers the noise coming from the Quai de France which was always filled with coolies carrying loads off the boats.”
 The Rue du Consulat was the main road in the East of the French Concession, and was next to Route Colbert were the godown (warehouse) of Butterfield and Swire was located, so the area must have indeed been noisy.

-This version of the French Consulate lasted the longest, and the building continued to be used long after the Consulate closed in 1950.
-A French friend told me the story of the destruction of the building in 1982, when he tried to keep a few pieces of the original building.
+This version of the French Consulate lasted the longest, and the building continued to be used long after the Consulate closed in 1950 as the Jin Ling Road Middle school.
+A French friend told me the story of the destruction of the building in the early 80s, when he tried to salvage a few pieces.
 Unfortunately, those remaining pieces have been lost over the years.
+Below picture is from 1983, shortly before the building was demolished.

 The former French Consulate building was replaced by an unimaginative office building.
-Fortunately, this building was renovated and a neo-art deco style top was added in 2006, occupied by ICBC bank.
-The ground level of the building reminds of the style of the former Consulate building, including the metal fence around the plot.
-Maybe it is an hommage to the former building in the same spot.
-The neighbouring building, the former office of the Messageries Maritimes still stands, being now the seat of the Shanghai archives.
+Fortunately, this building was renovated and a neo-art deco style top was added in 2006.
+It is now occupied by ICBC bank.
+The ground level of the building reminds of the style of the former Consulate building, including wrought iron fences around the plot.
+Maybe it is an hommage to the former building that was once on that same spot.